 As Ramsay of BlogTyrant advises, ask yourself what does your target audience respond to?

 “Some people just don’t consume long-form content.
 They might be too used to BuzzFeed-type articles that are broken up into tiny animated clips or sentence-long sound bites that make them blow air out of their nose quickly and then move on.”

 If your long-form article is ranking number one, but data shows people aren’t reading or converting on it, and they’re converting very well on your shorter pieces, maybe long-form isn’t for them.

 Test out different lengths and see which delivers the best results.
 At the end of the day, return is all that matters.

 Quality always tops quantity

-The goal is simply to do justice to the topic and leave no questions unanswered.
-This may be done in 600 words or it may be 6000, So don't get caught up in the number of words so much as the value you are delivering.
+The goal of content marketing, especially in the They Ask, You Answer mindset, is simply to do justice to the topic and leave no questions unanswered for your buyer or new prospects by matching their intentions.
+This may be done in 600 words, or it may be 6,000, so don't get caught up in the word count so much as the value you are delivering.